msilaev/msilaev.github.io/README.md

 # Hi there! 👋 I'm Mike Silaev

-🚀 **RMachine learning, quantum physics, data science and robotics enthusiast**
+🚀 **Machine learning, quantum physics, data science and robotics enthusiast**
 🎓 **PhD in Condensed Matter Physics | Master's in Computer Science**
 🌍 **Open to collaborations in Data science, GenAI, robotics, and machine learning.**